 The NEW standard routine will dynamically create unnamed simple or composite data-elements.
-For a detailed description of the parameters and invocation of the NEW standard routine, see section 4.5 .
+For a detailed description of the parameters and invocation of the NEW standard routine, see section 4.5.

-If the NEW standard routine dynamically creates a data-element within an explicitly declared array, eg.
+If the NEW standard routine dynamically creates a data-element within an explicitly declared array, e.g.

-INTEGER ARRAY : area(1:1000):=0 % see note below REAL POINTER : rp NEW REAL IN area =: rp
+INTEGER ARRAY : area(1:1000) REAL POINTER : rp NEW REAL IN area =: rp

-This will create an unnamed real data-element in the array \underline{area} .
-The address of the real cata-element will be stored in the real pointer \underline{rp} .
+This will create an unnamed real data-element in the array area.
+The address of the real data-element will be stored in the real pointer rp.

 Some of the array elements of the array will be required for storage management of the memory used for dynamically created data-elements.
-The details of the storage management are :
+The details of the storage management are: